 An examination, from a family estate planning perspective, of legal principles critical to the development of an effective dispositive plan.
 The principles of state law relating to (a) wills, trusts, and other dispositive instruments; and (b) the creation and transfer of various property interests and the principles of federal tax law (under income tax, gift tax, estate tax, and GST tax statutes) pertinent to the development of a variety of estate plans.
 Requirement to draft dispositive instruments designed to resolve both common and unusual planning problems.
-Prerequisites: LAW 1320 - Estates, Wills & Trusts, LAW 1440 - Taxation: Federal Income Tax, and LAW 1452 - Taxation of Transfers: Estates & Gifts.
+Prerequisite: LAW 1320 - Estates, Wills & Trusts.